MeedowDev/Meadow-AI/README.md

 The project currently does the following things.

-- Provide tailored crop recommendations based on their location -Provides continuous guidance on effective cultivation practices throughout the growing season -assist farmers in acquiring the right seeds
+- Provide tailored crop recommendations based on their location
+- Provides continuous guidance on effective cultivation practices throughout the growing season
+- assist farmers in acquiring the right seeds
--Offers the option to save the crop selected
+- Offers the option to save the crop selected